Rising-Stars-by-Sunshine/Shehr-Naz-Ashraf-PS1/README.md

 # Residential Energy Adoption in the U.S.
-**Shehr Naz Ashraf – PS1)**
+**Shehr Naz Ashraf – PS1**

 ## Abstract
 This project investigates the social and technological determinants of residential adoption of energy-efficient and renewable technologies in the United States.
-Using the open-access dataset from *Nature Scientific Data* (Gao et al., 2025), which documents household-level adoption of rooftop solar, electric vehicles (EVs), and heat pumps, the research proposes a machine learning–augmented analysis to examine how socioeconomic, demographic, and geographic factors shape technology diffusion.
+Using the open-access dataset from *Nature Scientific Data* (Fuentes et al. 2025), which documents household-level adoption of rooftop solar, electric vehicles (EVs), and heat pumps, the research proposes a machine learning–augmented analysis to examine how socioeconomic, demographic, and geographic factors shape technology diffusion.

 The study frames its inquiry at the intersection of social science and machine learning, guided by the AI Triad: **data** (large-scale household adoption dataset), **algorithms** (ML models for prediction and feature attribution), and **computing power** (scalable training environments).
 By combining traditional literature review and GenAI-assisted workflows, this project aims to generate insights relevant to equity in the U.S. energy transition and advance reproducible practices under the FAIR and CARE principles.